ajpotts01/eventsim_streaming/README.md

 Serving: **Preset** for dashboards.
 Retool as a data app if we have time.

 For a visualization of the end-to-end pipeline, see the architecture diagram above.

+## Codebase

+#### application/eventsim

+The `application/eventsim` folder contains the source data application code and the application Dockerfile.

+#### infrastructure

+The `infrastructure` folder contains relevant Terraform code to start up the application - WIP on hold for now.

+#### warehouse/clickhouse

+The `warehouse/clickhouse` folder contains the ClickHouse dbt project with each of the 4 Kafka streams defined as views and a Dockerfile for the dbt project image to run in ECS.

+#### warehouse/snowflake

+The `warehouse/clickhouse` folder contains the ClickHouse dbt project with each of the 4 Kafka streams transformed into staging models, which are then transformed into dimension and fact tables, as well as a Dockerfile for the dbt project image to run in ECS.